RioPan/MLB-Time-Series-Forecast-Project/README.md

 * Jiangzheng(Rio) Pan (pan00246@umn.edu)
 * Simin Liao (liao0150@umn.edu)

-See the [contributors](https://github.umn.edu/liao0150/MinneMUDAC-2023-predict-MLB-attendance/blob/main/Contributors.md) file for details on each contributor's role in the project.

 ## Project Overview
 Attendance is a crucial factor for the success of MLB teams.
 Accurately predicting attendance can have significant impacts on both long-term and short-term profitability and operational efficiency.
 However, the prediction of MLB attendance can be complicated due to multiple factors, leading to inaccurate forecasts and potentially suboptimal business decisions.